cece24/em-onsite-app/README.md

 TO DO:

-* Hide API key
+* Hide API key - DONE
+- Heroku has place to store API keys
+- most servers have a specific key store
-* Datetime Formatting
+* Datetime Formatting - DONE

+* Log in pages
+* Organization page
+* Events page

+* Send alert page
+* Enable/Disable P&F
+* Error handling
+* Add attendee
+* Styling
 * Deployment

+Stretch
-* Log in flow - must store EM cookie for use on every page -- review how cookie is set and stored across rails app -- make AJAX call to own server to return cookie
+* If using AJAX..Log in flow - must store EM cookie for use on every page -- review how cookie is set and stored across rails app -- EM cookie now stored in rails session hash

+-- how to include this value in JS files?
+-- make AJAX call to own server to return cookie
 -- retrieve cookie using jQuery https://stackoverflow.com/questions/15351911/rails-store-a-cookie-in-controller-and-get-from-javascript-jquery
+* configure HTTParty requests to verify SSL cert correctly (current all set to false)
+* Search for sessions

 Using Open API
 * Delete sessions